mvodkin/Pixl/README.md

 ```

+I used the <a href="https://github.com/casesandberg/react-color/">react-color<a> library for the color pickers and altered the built-in CSS to fit my needs.

 On the back end the drawings are stored in a column in the `posts` table as an array.

 <h3>Feed</h3>